Sweets On A Plane: Will TSA Confiscate Your Candy?

 TSA horror stories.
 We all have them, and they all seem absurd.
 Part of it has to be the very nature of the security screenings themselves.
 We know that they serve a purpose, but the way they’re executed seems like a violation of our rights.
 It doesn’t help that many TSA agents treat travelers rudely and with contempt.

-We’ve all heard stories of TSA confiscating the most benign items.
-But will they rob you of that yummy wholesale candy you just bought?
+We've all heard stories of TSA confiscating the most benign items.
+But will they rob you of that yummy bulk candy you just bought?

 You can concoct a weapon using the simplest materials, so TSA has to be careful.
 They have to limit quantities.
 (Although, you’d think at this point they could detect any detonation materials, rather than flatly limiting liquid and gel volumes.)
 But boy, sometimes they really push the boundaries of common sense and critical thinking.